gilbox/css-bliss/README.md

 This DRY approach prevents `@extend`ing *elements* and *element modifiers*.
 This is good because `@extend`ing these nested classes creates confusing and difficult to maintain code.

-# Namespacing

-I don't like how it negatively effects readability, but if we need to namespace, prepend a lowercase two or three letter abbreviation.

-    .ns-MyModule {
-      ...
-    }

 # Positioning a Module inside of a Module

 [[ pen ]](http://codepen.io/gilbox/pen/fwBhe?editors=010)